-Frequency 60 Hz - 22,000 Hz, ± 3 dB Response Typically, in-car response including vehicular "cabin gain", or the gain expected with midbass installed in the vehicle, will result in an extended midbass and upper subbass response.
-This is a result of these frequencies being below the lowest resonance in the vehicle (typically around 50-125 Hz in most vehicles, described in more detail on page 17).
+† Typically, in-car response including vehicular "cabin gain", or the gain expected with midbass installed in the vehicle, will result in an extended midbass and upper subbass response.
+This is a result of these frequencies being below the lowest resonance in the vehicle (typically around 50-125 Hz in most vehicles, described in more detail later in this manual).
 In more practical terms, install the Imagine midbass into your vehicle and you will see a dramatic improvement in midbass and upper subbass output, much more so than just simply listening to the Imagine in a large room, or worse yet, "free air" (we don't recommend even trying the Imagine speakers in "free air" without some form of enclosure or infinite baffle for the midbass).
-Efficiency at 2.83 volts / 1 meter 93.5 dB Continuous Power Handling (RMS) 100 watts (musical input) Peak Power Handling 230 watts (musical input) Recommended Power Range 20 - 150 watts (musical input) Nominal Impedance 4 ohms Thiele/Small Parameter Discussion for Imagine Midbass Speakers The mechanical and electrical parameters of the Imagine I5 midbass are amenable to a variety of different installations and speaker locations.
-The high Qms (Q factor of mechanical system) and Qts (Q factor of total system), coupled with the driver's Fs (resonance frequency) allow it to be used in an "infinite baffle" configuration.
-In more practical terms, install the Imagine midbass such that the front and back waves don't "meet" (as detailed in Section I - Getting Started - Basic System Installation), including in a door or kick panel (using only the airspace behind the speaker as a pseudo enclosure), with no need for a real enclosure or "box."
-The design goes hand in hand with fool-proof, high-end sound quality with minimal work.
-For more advanced users, please reference the Thiele/Small Parameters, listed on the following page.
-Note also the mounting diameter and depth for the I5 midbass.